Unitech/pm2/README.md

 $ pm2 list
 ```

-Managing your processes it's straightforward:
+Managing your processes is straightforward:

 ```bash
 $ pm2 stop     <app_name|id|all>